-This course will extend the Basic Principles and Concepts course to include application of the principles of applied behavior analysis in educational and other therapeutic settings.
-It will focus on behavioral intervention strategies and change procedures, evaluation and assessment strategies, and methods of accountability in ABA interventions.
-In addition, focus will be placed on the ethical use of intervention strategies and making decisions regarding ethical treatment for individuals with a variety of challenges.
-The course will emphasize applications in applied behavior analysis in education as well as other areas of study.
-Prerequisite: ABA 0710
+This course will extend the Basic Principles and Concepts course to include application of the principles of applied behavior analysis.
+It will focus on assessment strategies, behavioral intervention strategies and change procedures, and methods of accountability in ABA interventions.
+In addition, focus will be placed on making decisions regarding treatment for individuals with a variety of challenges.
+Prerequisites: ABA 0710